vercel/swr-site/pages/docs/with-nextjs.md

 Which means the data can be dynamic and update itself over time and user interactions.

 <Callout emoji="💡">
-  In the example above, <code>fetcher</code> is used to load the data from both client and server side, and it needs to support both environments.
+  In the example above, <code>fetcher</code> is used to load the data from both client and server, and it needs to support both environments.
 But this is not a requirement.
 You can use different ways to load data from server or client.
 </Callout>